-First things first: whether you're a cardio queen, diehard runner, devoted yogi, or free-weight warrior, any exercise is both good for you and your sex drive.
+Whether you're a cardio queen, diehard runner, devoted yogi, or free-weight warrior, any exercise is both good for you and your sex drive.

-"If someone is sedentary and starts exercising in any form, they will see an improvement in their libido," says Haver.
+"If someone is sedentary and starts exercising in any form, they will see an improvement in their libido," says Dr. Haver.
 (Wondering what's messing your sex drive in the first place?
 It might be one of these five surprising things.)

-"There's an interesting cocktail of hormones that our body makes when we exercise," says Haver.
+"There's an interesting cocktail of hormones that our body makes when we exercise," says Dr. Haver.
 That includes adrenaline, endorphins, and testosterone, which all get a boost from any type of workout.

 With strength training, it turns out that our testosterone levels go up more — a lot more — than they do when we're just jogging or on the elliptical, she says.
 "We think that this increase in testosterone level is what triggers the higher libido."
 (P.S. did you know the FDA approved a "female Viagra" pill?)
 That's right-not only does strength training make you look amazing (just take a peek at these strong, sexy ladies and try to disagree), but it makes you feel sexy as hell too.
 Talk about a win-win.
 (P.S. no, lifting weights won't make you bulky.)

-"If you really want to improve your libido, and if you're going to do strength training, your biggest bang is right after, because your testosterone levels are at their highest, your lubrication is at its highest, and your endorphins are at their highest," says Haver.
+"If you really want to improve your libido, and if you're going to do strength training, your biggest bang is right after, because your testosterone levels are at their highest, your lubrication is at its highest, and your endorphins are at their highest," says Dr. Haver.
 "That will continue throughout the day, but your peak is going to be in that first hour or so after exercise."

 One caveat: Don't overdo it.
-"People who overexercise to the point of fatigue won't see these benefits," says Haver.
+"People who overexercise to the point of fatigue won't see these benefits," says Dr. Haver.

 That goes for training too much in general (total fatigue doesn't do anyone's sex drive any good) and for workouts that are particularly grueling.
-If you do a crazy-tough workout (the kind where you can barely get out of the car after driving home), your body is will go into a panic and recovery mode.
+If you do a crazy-tough workout (the kind where you can barely get out of the car after driving home), your body will go into a panic and recovery mode.
 It will mount an anti-inflammatory response to repair your muscle tissue — and all that post-workout energy and blood flow is going to that tissue instead of your sex organs.
 (Here's how to help your muscles recover so you can hop back in the sack, stat.)

 Your fool-proof plan?
-Strength train three or four times a week to keep your libido riding high, says Haver, but, as always, listen to your body.
+Strength train three or four times a week to keep your libido riding high, says Dr. Haver, but, as always, listen to your body.